Bassadin/Master-Thesis-INM/README.md

 ## PDF

-Ready-made PDFs available in the [Releases section](https://github.com/Bassadin/Master-Thesis-INM/releases)
+Ready-made PDFs available in the [Releases section](https://github.com/Bassadin/Master-Thesis-INM/releases).
+For some reason, I decided to use [SemVer](https://semver.org/) for the versioning the PDFs.

 ## LaTeX